Ames room

 An Ames room is a distorted room that creates an optical illusion.
-Likely influenced by the writings of Hermann Helmholtz, it was invented by American scientist Adelbert Ames Jr. and patented by him in 1940.
-The exact date of the invention has not been established: according to Behrens, "as early as 1934, Ames designed his first “distorted room”"; other authors suggesting 1946.
+Likely influenced by the writings of Hermann Helmholtz, American scientist Adelbert Ames Jr. invented the concept and patented it in 1940.
+The exact date of the invention has not been established: according to Behrens, "as early as 1934, Ames designed his first 'distorted room'"; other authors suggest 1946.